brianedwards00/Internship-Code/README.md

  - Defining Functions
  - Pointers and References
  - Writing and Reading Files
+ - Preventing code from crashing from different user inputs
  - Objects
  - Inheritance
  - Polymorphism
  - Data Structures (Hash Table and Arrays used in this project)

 ### Duration of Project